MajorZiploc/tooling_notes/art/blender/notes.md

   click it and you will see a bunch of editors and diff views
   NOTE: the 'Info' option under 'Scripting' is for app logs

-shift + space -- view tools
+shift + space -- view tools -- dynamic context menu

 ` -- view all nav tools (View pie menu) `